rishiraj-tf/Roo-Code-Docs/docs/features/custom-instructions.md

 ---
-title: Custom Instructions in Roo Code - Personalize Your AI Assistant
 description: Learn how to use custom instructions to tailor Roo Code's behavior to your preferences, coding style, and project requirements.
 keywords:
   - custom instructions